 - Experiment with non-liquid products ahead of time to find a few you love.
 I use Olay Daily Facials and Biore Baking Soda Cleansing Scrub every day, whether I’m traveling or not.
 And this bar shampoo gets great reviews!

-Whatever liquids you do end up taking, they need to fit in a sealed, clear, quart-size bag.
+Whatever liquids you do end up taking, they need to fit in a sealed, clear, quart-size bag (I use these awesome TSA Approved Toiletry Bags, which have more space than a standard quart-size ziplock).
 Keep these liquids in your personal item (not your carry-on), because you’ll need to pull them out when you go through security … unless you have TSA Pre✓, then they can stay in your bag.

 Pack Your Toiletries Smarter

 For the rest of your toiletries, staying organized is key.